Why did you choose the name Tokyo Handsome Boys?

 KEVIN: There are so many historical sites, theme parks, museums, town squares, and other fun places to visit in Tokyo during the day, and we would love to give you suggestions for how to spend your time both in Tokyo and around Japan.
 We think if you have the right course, you can visit most of the exciting tourist spots in Tokyo on your own.

 That said, nightlife is a different story.
 From my experience, even non-Japanese who have lived in Japan for quite a while have a hard time really breaking into the local nightlife.
-That’s why there are always so many people at Hub, the British Pub chain (laughs)
+That’s why there are always so many people at Hub, the British Pub chain (lol)

 If you want to really enjoy the nightlife, you’ll need to venture into narrow alleyways lined with tiny bars and izakayas (Japanese-style pubs), and even if you can read the name you won’t be able to understand what’s inside.
 Even Tokyo locals can have a hard time exploring a brand new area.